h0tk3y/inner-fs/README.md

 InnerFS implements the Java NIO2 File System SPI and thus operates with the generally used `Path` and `Channel`.
-Most of the operations from the `Files` utils can be applied to InnerFS, too; the `SeekableByteChannel`s and `FileChannel`s provided by InnerFS are interoperable with all the rest of Java NIO.
+Most of the operations from the `Files` utils can be applied to InnerFS, too; the `SeekableByteChannel`s and `FileChannel`s provided by InnerFS are interoperable with most of the other Java NIO.

 The URIs of InnerFS paths have the following form: